Most Expensive Rug Ever Sold! - Rug the Rock

 The Pearl Carpet of Baroda was the highlight of Sotheby's 2009 auction, selling for $5.5 million to an anonymous buyer in Doha.
 The carpet is now part of the National Museum of Qatar's permanent collection, finally resting after a 150-year history of owners and inheritance.

-2- Kerman "Vase" Carpet, Iran, 17th Century, €7.5 million
+2- Kerman "Vase" carpet, Iran, 17th century, €7.5 million

 Kerman "Vase" Carpet

 This Persian rug is an intriguing story.
-The carpet was estimated at $900 in 2009, just four years before the most valuable carpet sale.
+The carpet was estimated at $900 in 2009, four years before the most valuable carpet sale.
 Someone bought it for €20,000 at the auction.
-However, the seller was dissatisfied and went to Christie's auction house, which estimated it between £200,000 and £300,000.
+However, the seller was dissatisfied and went to Christie's auction house, which estimated between £200,000 and £300,000.

 The following auction drew an incredible number of bidders and began at £150,000.
 It eventually sold for €7.5 million to a Middle-Eastern buyer, making it the most expensive rug in the world at the time.